amrsingh29/Kubernetes/ClusterSetup/k8s cluster setup on RHEL 8.2 Oracle VM Box.md

-# Kubernetes cluster Setup on AWS Using Kubeadm and Containerd
+# Kubernetes cluster Setup on REHL 8.2 & CentOS 7 Using Kubeadm and Containerd

 ## BMC specific configuration on each nodes